July 6 — 8, 2026 (Virtual & In-Person)

 As the creator and organizer of The Right Fit Community in Auburn and Opelika AL, which is my club for adults with social fears, differences, and difficulties, I know what it takes to facilitate an environment in which people aren’t afraid to socialize and be themselves, and I know how to connect people with others who are a good fit for them.

 I’m taking those same skills and strategies I already use and bringing them to Auburn University students who need an on-campus social network to feel safe, included, and accepted.
+Plus, this program includes 2 workshops that will teach you practical skills for building and maintaining relationships, and having confidence to participate in the classroom and group assignments.

 Image of The Right Fit Community